mozaik-association/mozaik/docs/Contacts Module.md

 ## Co-résidences

 A duplicate check system based on the name, phone, mobile, email and address detect possible duplicate contacts.
 When a duplicate is detected, a button “show all duplicates” appears on the contact form of the duplicate members.
-This button allows to display the list with contacts with one or more identical fields.
+This button allows to display the list of contacts with one or more identical fields.

 !!! abstract "The goal of co-résidences"